Only U

 "Only U" is a song by American singer Ashanti from her third studio album, Concrete Rose (2004).
 The song's introduction uses a sample of Club Nouveau's 1986 song "Why You Treat Me So Bad".
-"Only U" is a rock-tinged song, that finds Ashanti in love and willing to do anything to be with the one she loves, no matter the cost.
+"Only U" is a rock-tinged song that finds Ashanti in love and willing to do anything to be with the one she loves, no matter the cost.

-Released on October 18, 2004, as the album's lead single, the track reached number thirteen on the U.S. Billboard Hot 100 in January 2005.
-It peaked at number two in the United Kingdom and number four in Ireland, becoming her most successful single in both countries.
-The song received generally favorable reviews from music critics, with most praising its sensual lyrics and her vocal performance.
+Released on October 18, 2004, as the album's lead single, the track reached number 13 on the US Billboard Hot 100 in January 2005.
+Internationally, it peaked at number two in the United Kingdom and number four in Ireland, becoming Ashanti's most successful single in both countries.
+The song received generally favorable reviews from music critics, with most praising its sensual lyrics, guitar riff and her vocal performance.

 Background and release

-After her successful second studio album Chapter II (2003), which topped the Billboard 200 chart and was certified Platinum, spawned two hit singles, "Rock wit U (Awww Baby)" and "Rain on Me", and earned her three Grammy nominations, Ashanti released her first Christmas album called "Ashanti's Christmas" in 2003.
+After her successful second studio album Chapter II (2003), which topped the Billboard 200 chart and was certified Platinum, spawned two hit singles, "Rock wit U (Awww Baby)" and "Rain on Me", and earned her three Grammy nominations, Ashanti released her first Christmas album called Ashanti's Christmas in 2003.
 However, the album received overwhelming negative reviews and did not provide much success on the charts.

-Later in September 2004, she collaborated with Ja Rule and R. Kelly on the track "Wonderful" for Rule's sixth studio album, "R.U.L.E."
-The song was a success, topping the UK Singles Chart and peaking inside the top 10 in many countries.
+Later in September 2004, Ashanti collaborated with Ja Rule and R. Kelly on the track "Wonderful" for Rule's sixth studio album R.U.L.E.
+The song was a success, topping the UK Singles Chart and peaking inside the top 10 in the U.S., Australia and New Zealand, as well as reaching the top 20 in Ireland, Switzerland, Denmark, the Netherlands, and Germany.
 A month later, on October 18, 2004, "Only U" was serviced to US urban radio, and on October 26, the song was released through iTunes and Amazon as the lead single from Ashanti's third studio album, Concrete Rose (2004).
 The song was released to radio stations on January 11, 2005.